heatherwang39/Used-Item-Trading-App/phase1/README.md

 - Java 1.8
 ### How to run
 - The program is run by executing the TraderMain class.
+- The initial admin can login with:
+   - Username: admin
+   - Password: pass
 ### Features
 - Create an account to interact with and make offers to other traders.
+- Set up inventories and wishlist which contain specific items.
-- Add and find items under three categories: books, clothing, or miscellaneous
+- Add and find items under three categories: books, clothing, or miscellaneous.
+### Admin Features
+- Manage user's inventories
+- Restrict user trade activity
+- Add additional admins
 ### Development
 - Sarah Aliakbari
 - Heather Wang